shenweichen/DeepCTR/docs/source/Examples.md

 There are 2 additional steps to use DeepCTR with sequence feature input.

-1. Generate the paded and encoded sequence feature and valid length of sequence feature.
+1. Generate the paded and encoded sequence feature  of sequence input feature(value 0 is for padding).
 2. Generate config of sequence feature with `deepctr.utils.VarLenFeature`

 ``VarLenFeature`` is a namedtuple with signature ``VarLenFeature(name, dimension, maxlen, combiner)``